We encourage you to check out our ever-expanding list of small business resources:

 OEWD provides city-wide leadership for workforce development, business attraction and retention, neighborhood commercial revitalization, international business and development planning.
 The City also recently launched the Emerging Business Loan Fund, which makes $12 million in affordable loans available to support San Francisco businesses and entrepreneurs.

 The Small Business Commission and Office of Small Business function as the City’s central point of information and assistance to small business in San Francisco.
 The office provides direct services through customized one-on-one assistance, collaborations with other City agencies and referrals to various small business resources.
-The City’s Office of Small Business has recently streamlined the permitting and licensing process for San Francisco small businesses through a new web tool called License 123, where you can download all application forms in one place.
+The City’s Office of Small Business has streamlined the permitting and licensing process for San Francisco small businesses using a web tool called License 123, where you can download all application forms in one place.
+They also helped produce a guide to disabled accessibility compliance, which outlines how to protect your business from potential ADA lawsuits.

 The SBA provides an array of financing options for small businesses (from microlending to venture capital), free individual face-to-face and internet counseling and government contracting procurement opportunities.
 They also advocate on behalf of small business.
 Their website includes a wide array of resources and tools related to starting and managing a small business, loans and grants, and contracting, and includes online trainings, videos and chat sessions.
 You can find links to local SBA offices and programs via the site, too.